abertschi/arquillian-extension-aspectj/README.md

 ```

 ## Behind a corporate proxy
-This extension uses the Shrinkwrap Resolver Project to resolve necessary dependencies.
+This extension uses the Shrinkwrap Resolver Project to resolve necessary dependencies for AspectJ and referenced aspect libraries.
 If you encouter connection problems, you may configure the [shrinkwrap-resolver-maven-plugin](https://github.com/shrinkwrap/resolver) and set the following system properties.

 ```xml
 <plugin>